Cortex2OP/sql-server-databases/README.md

-Exams and practice from my Baze Podataka 2 class
+Exams and practice from my Databases II class